The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **1 - Check total downloads**

--   Module downloads can provide early indication of level of acceptance by users in the Terraform community.
+-   Module downloads can provide an early indication of the level of acceptance by users in the Terraform community.

 **2 - Check the GitHub page of the Module**

--   GitHUb pages can provide important information related to the contributors, reported issues, and other data.
+-   GitHub pages can provide important information related to the contributors, reported issues, and other data.

-**3 - Avoid Modules written by individual participant**
+**3 - Avoid Modules written by individual participants**

 -   Avoid module that are maintained by a single contributor as regular updates, issues and other areas might not always be maintained.